Core (compulsory) modules

-Introductions to Poetry, Fiction, Drama and Non-Fiction
+Poetry, Fiction, Drama and Non-Fiction 1 and 2

-In these modules, you will analyse the styles and techniques of some of the most exciting writers of the various disciplines, both classic and contemporary.
+Across both semesters, you will analyse the styles and techniques of some of the most exciting writers of the various disciplines, both classic and contemporary.
 The emphasis, however, is always on the development of your own work, drawing on that of others who have gone before you: you’ll learn from their strengths and weaknesses, and discover for yourself how to craft your own work in these fields.

 You’ll take our language to pieces in this module, and then you learn how to put it back together with complete control of its mechanisms and an understanding of the different purposes those mechanics can serve, and their influence on style and vocabulary.